Learn-TypeScript/understanding-typescript/README.md

 Created by Maximilian Schwarzmüller

 ### Notes:
+run:

-tsc src/app.ts --watch
+`tsc src/app.ts --watch`
 or
-tsc src/app.ts -w
+`tsc src/app.ts -w`
 or
-tsc -w
+`tsc -w`

 1. **Getting Started**
     - What is TS:
         - TS is a JavaScript superset.
 Adds new features and advantages to JS.
 A language building up on JS.
-  - Browser can not execute it!
+        - Browsers can not execute it!
 TS is a compiler which you run over your code to compile to JS.
         - The TS compiler compiles the new features to JS "workarounds" and possible errors are thrown.
 This can give you a nicer syntax!
     - TS adds:
         - Types: So you can identify errors earlier.
         - Next-gen JS features (compliled down for older Browsers).
         - Non-JS features like Interfaces or Generics.
         - Meta-Programming features like Decorators.
         - TS has Rich Configuration Options
         - Modern Tooling that helps even in non TS Projects. e.g. VS code, uses TS in JS projects...
-- Use of **lite-server**
+    - Use of `lite-server`
 2. **TypeScript Basics & Basic Types**
    - Core Types:
      - `number` no floats etc.